smilodonis/homepage/readme.md

 - **`settings.html` / `js/settings.js`**
   - **Purpose:** Allows the user to customize their portfolio holdings.
   - **Functionality:** Provides forms to add, edit, or remove entries for Stocks, Crypto, Companies, and Other assets.
+It also includes fields to specify which tickers/symbols should be displayed on the Charts page.
 Changes can be saved to the `portfolio.json` file on the server or reset to the application defaults.

 ---